Average and minimum salary in Oslo, Norway: this post brings information regarding income and economic conditions in Oslo, the capital of Norway

 More information on the minimum wages in Norway per economic sector are available on the Arbeidstilsynet website.

 Average Salary in Oslo, Norway

-The average salary in Oslo, Norway is currently around 280000 NOK per month after taxes.
-That is around 3500 USD per month, and one of the highest average salaries for European capitals.
+The average salary in Oslo, Norway is currently around 31000 NOK per month after taxes as of 2021.
+That is around 3600 USD per month, and one of the highest average salaries for European capitals.

 It is important to remember that the cost of living is also extremely high in Norway.
 For that reason, the purchasing power in Oslo is slightly inferior to other Nordic capitals like Stockholm or Helsinki.

 Here are some average wages per profession in Oslo, Norway (gross) per month:

 |Job in Oslo, Norway||Average salary per month (gross in NOK)|

 |Cook / Chef||39000 NOK / month|

 |IT Analyst||60000 NOK / month|